-For most her life, 33-year-old Christina Suchon has lived with depression.
-Through the ups and downs, one thing that's helped time and again is writing in a journal.
+For most her life, Christina Suchon has lived with depression.
+Through the ups and downs, one thing that's helped her is writing in a journal.

 "Even if it's just total negative, garbage nonsense that I'm scribbling on a page, it helps clear my mind and figure out what is exactly bothering me," says Suchon, who lives in Tijuana, Mexico.

 Many mental health experts recommend journaling because it can improve your mood and manage symptoms of depression.
 Studies support this and suggest journaling is good for your mental health.
 It may also make therapy work better.

 Depression is a serious condition that needs treatment.
 If you think you may have it, it's important to see a doctor or mental health professional.
 "Journaling is not a cure-all," says licensed professional counselor Jill Howell, but there are plenty of benefits.

 How Journaling Helps With Depression